-Ole Gunnar Solksjaer also known as “The Baby Faced Assassin”, hung up his boots in 2007 after a hugely successful 11 year career with Manchester United.
+Ole Gunnar Solksjaer also known as “The Baby Faced Assassin”, hung up his boots in 2007 after a hugely successful 11-year playing career with Manchester United.

 Since retiring from playing Solksjaer has made the move into coaching with his rol working for Alex Ferguson coaching the strikers of Manchester United first team for the remainder of the 2007–08 season.

 In the summer of 2008 he took over the reserves team – a role he stayed in until December 2010 when he left to take over the manager’s job at Molde in Norway.